jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 the value of the associated field includes the bit "digitalSignature" set.

 * The X.509 extension "extended key usage" SHOULD NOT include usage other than the one defined in this document (id-kp-attestationKey).
+If other extended key usages are provided, they MUST be compatible with constraints outlined in this specification.

 ## Implication for a Certificate Authority

-When a Certificate Authority issues a X.509 certificate that includes the extended key usage defined in this document, certain additional considerations MUST be taken to ensure that the constraints defined in this document are respected.
+When a Certificate Authority issues a X.509 certificate that includes the extended key usage defined in this specification, certain additional considerations MUST be taken to ensure that the constraints defined in this document are respected.

 Issuing a X.509 certificate with the extended key usage id-kp-attestationKey